MichaelCurrin/dev-cheatsheets/cheatsheets/python/time-handling.md

 ### Convert from unix timestamp to datetime

-Pass in an integer or flaot.
+Pass in an integer or float.

 Use `datetime.datetime.fromtimestamp` to get datetime or `datetime.date.fromtimestamp` to get a date.